ryanivis/ping-devops-es-siem/README.md

 ### Important Notes
 - Allow 5-10 min for the stack to come up!
-- If updating the Elastic Password it must also be updated in the logstash pipeline configuration
+- If updating the Elastic Password it must also be updated in the logstash pipeline configuration -- ping-devops-es-siem/elasticsearch-siem/logstash/conf.d/logstash.conf
+- This uses the default elastic user.
+This is bad practice and you should configure service users for logstash / kibana.
 - Configure your local docker client with at least 8GB Ram and 4CPU.
-- Go get'em cowboy/girl!!!

 - This will spin up a demo lab for Ping Fed / Directory / etc images.
-- Along with a ElasticSearch 2 Node Stack + Kibana + Logstash.

 ------------
 ## Kibana Saved Objects